Cheap and Easy Casserole Recipes: Reader Favorites

 Comfort Food Casserole

 One of our favorite and cheap casseroles is tater tot casserole.
-It costs me about $4 to make.
 Of course, I buy everything on sale and use coupons.

 1 lb. ground beef